top of page

 Who Were the Indus Valley People?

-• Grains and Pulses: The staples of the Indus diet were wheat, barley, and lentils, along with millets and rice in some regions.
-Lentils, in particular, appear frequently in seed remains.
+• Grains and pulses: wheat, barley, lentils, millets, and rice in some regions.
+Lentils appear especially often in seed remains.

-• Legumes: Lentils (Lens culinaris), black gram (urad), and green gram (moong) were commonly grown and consumed.
+• Legumes: black gram (urad) and green gram (moong) alongside lentils.

-• Animal Products: Bones of cattle, water buffalo, sheep, and goats suggest meat consumption, though likely limited to certain social contexts.
-Fish and shellfish were eaten in coastal and riverine cities.
+• Animal products: cattle, water buffalo, sheep, and goats were eaten in some contexts, along with fish and shellfish in coastal and riverine towns.

-• Dairy: Evidence from residue analysis on pottery suggests the use of milk and ghee in cooking.
+• Dairy: residue analysis on pottery suggests milk and ghee were used in cooking.

 The Lentil Cake: A Culinary Time Capsule